getsetbro/blog/_posts/2015-08-25-webapp-on-raspberry-pi-via-windows-uwp.markdown

 ![Project properties](http://getsetbro.com/images/onraspiviawinuwp/projectproperties.png)
 In your setting choose not to use authentication. (shown here [oliviaklose.com/hello-blinky/](http://oliviaklose.com/hello-blinky/) )

 The device is serving up a webpage that can be viewed at http://IP.AD.DRE.SS.
-Once you have deployed you will go to this webpage to START your app - using the webpage interface.
+Once you have deployed you will go to this webpage to **START** your app - using the webpage interface.

-The remote machine IP address can get stuck - I had to create a new app when the IP of my device changed.
+Heads up: The remote machine IP address setting can get stuck - I had to create a new app when the IP of my device changed.

 ##Photo gallery
 ![End result](http://getsetbro.com/images/onraspiviawinuwp/kiosk.png)